-Kia And LG Electronics Partner To Showcase New PBV Concepts For Work And Play
+Kia and LG Electronics Partner to Showcase New PBV Concepts for Work and Play

 Kia and LG are showcasing two PV5 Spielraum concept models at the Kia pavilion during the 2025 Seoul Mobility Show, held from April 4 to 13.
 The word ‘Spielraum’ – German for ‘play space’ – reflects the concept of flexible mobility environments.

-Spielraum Studio concept : The Spielraum Studio concept is aimed at solo entrepreneurs who travel frequently, requiring both workspace and storage.
-It features LG's AI-powered home appliances, such as its modular Stylers, smart mirrors, and coffee machines, which are integrated to optimize the PV5's interior.
-The AI system can monitor the user's business schedule, calculate the remaining travel time to the destination, and recommend appliance settings accordingly.
+• Spielraum Studio concept: The Spielraum Studio concept is aimed at solo entrepreneurs who travel frequently, requiring both workspace and storage.
+It features LG’s AI-powered home appliances, such as its modular Stylers[i], smart mirrors, and coffee machines, which are integrated to optimize the PV5’s interior.
+The AI system can monitor the user’s business schedule, calculate the remaining travel time to the destination, and recommend appliance settings accordingly.

 Legal Disclaimer: